Queen Margrethe explains why she decided to strip four grandchildren of royal titles

 Queen’s son Prince Joachim says of his mother’s decision: ‘We are all very sad’

-Queen Margrethe II of Denmark has spoken about her decision to strip four of her grandchildren of their royal titles, with the monarch revealing she thinks it will be “good for them in their future”.
+Queen Margrethe II of Denmark has spoken about her decision to strip four of her grandchildren of their royal titles, revealing she thinks it will be “good for them in their future”.

 The ruling will impact the Queen’s grandchildren Prince Nikolai, 23, Prince Felix, 20, Prince Henrik, 13, and Princess Athena, 10, who, from 1 January 2023, will instead go by their titles of Count and Countess of Monpezat.